zepinglee/citeproc-lua/example/README.md

 ```

-The following commands is used for uninstalling from `TEXMFHOME`.
+The following commands are used for uninstalling from `TEXMFHOME`.

 ```bash
 rm -rf "$(kpsewhich -var-value=TEXMFHOME)/scripts/csl"